nesteagle/Vancouver-Land-Value-Predictor/README.md

 - Trains a Histogram Gradient Boosting Regressor on log-transformed land values for better handling of price distributions.

+## Model Performance

+- **R² Score**: 0.807 - explains 80.7% of price variance
+- **RMSE**: $1,489,509 on land values
+- **Training Data**: 522,030 properties after cleaning and filtering

 ## Limitations

 - Predictions do not use property size, which wasn't provided in the dataset.
-- Neighbourhood codes were not given by BCAssessment and had to be categorized manually.
+- Neighbourhood codes were not given by BC Assessment and had to be categorized manually.
 - Inaccurate entries in the dataset and possible entries that escaped cleaning.